Supercharacters and pattern subgroups in the upper triangular groups: Acknowledgement

 \section{Acknowledgement}

-This paper was presented at Conference on Algebraic Topology, Group Theory and Representation Theory in Skye 2009 dedicated to 60-th birthdays of Professor Ron Solomon and Professor Bob Oliver.
+The content of this paper was presented at Conference on Algebraic Topology, Group Theory and Representation Theory, dedicated to 60-th birthdays of Professor Ron Solomon and Professor Bob Oliver, which was held on the Isle of Skye in 2009.
 The author is grateful to the organizers of the conference.